-(4) Step 4 - Maintain System frequency at 59.8 Hz or greater
+(4) EEA Level 3 - Maintain System frequency at 59.8 Hz or greater

-(a) In addition to measures under Steps 1, 2, and 3, ERCOT shall direct all TSPs and their agents to shed firm Load, in 100 MW blocks, distributed as agreed and documented in the ERCOT operating procedures in order to maintain a steady state system frequency of 59.8 Hz.
-ERCOT may take this action prior to the expiration of the ten minute EILS Resource deployment period if ERCOT, in its sole discretion, believes that shedding firm Load is necessary to maintain the stability of the ERCOT System.
-If, due to ERCOT System conditions, EILS Resources are not deployed prior to this action, ERCOT shall deploy EILS Resources as soon as possible following this action.

-(b) In addition to measures under Steps 1 and 2, TSPs shall, keep in mind the need to protect the safety and health of the community and the essential human needs of the citizens.
-Whenever possible, TSPs shall not manually drop Load connected to under-frequency relays during the implementation of the EECP;
+- (a) In addition to measures associated with EEA Levels 1, 2A, and 2B, ERCOT shall direct all TSPs and DSPs or their agents to shed firm load, in 100 MW blocks, distributed as documented in these ERCOT Operating Guides in order to maintain a steady state system frequency of 59.8 Hz. - (b) In addition to measures under EEA Levels 1 2A, and 2B, TSPs and DSPs will keep in mind the need to protect the safety and health of the community and the essential human needs of the citizens.
+Whenever possible, TSPs and DSPs shall not manually drop load connected to under-frequency relays during the implementation of the EEA;